Faculty Mentoring Program

 Tips for Preparing for Reappointment, Promotion, and Tenure (RPT) Review

-Each spring semester, the UVM Faculty Mentoring Program sponsors a panel discussion offering tips on ways to prepare for RPT review.
+Each spring semester, the Office of the Provost will sponsor a panel discussion offering tips on ways to prepare for RPT review.
 Panelists include individuals who have served on various RPT review committees at the department, college, and University levels.
 The following tips have been gathered from advice offered by panelists.

 Detailed forms and procedures for the RPT process can be accessed through the Provost's website.
 Also Article 14 of the Collective Bargaining Agreement (CBA) between the UVM Administration and United Academics provides extensive guidelines and information relevent to those faculty who are in the full time bargaining unit.